So the government is/might be shutdown, now what?

-Bottom Line: Expect limited services and possible closures on federally controlled lands and BE SAFE.
+Bottom Line: Expect widespread closures and limited services on federally managed lands and BE SAFE.

 - State and Local Parks are not impacted.
 The shutdown only pertains to the federal government, so any state and local parks and trails should be open for your enjoyment.

 - Most National Parks will be closed and access severely limited.

 - A select few parks may remain open, at the discretion of the Park Service Director with non-federal funding.
 Check the individual parks operating status.

 - Parks will not provide regular road or trail condition updates.

 - Services and Permits will not be provided.
 The National Park Service will cease providing visitor services, including restrooms, trash collection, facilities and roads maintenance (including plowing), backcountry and other permits, campground reservation and check-in/check-out services, , and public information.

 - Very limited staff will be on hand.
 Staffing will be held to the amount needed for the protection of life, property, and public health and safety.

 - At parks with areas that are physically accessible to the public – meaning that due to their physical characteristics it is impossible or impractical to restrict public access, including park roads, lookouts, trails, campgrounds, and open-air memorials – these areas will remain physically accessible to the public.
 This would include the National Mall and Memorial Parks in Washington, D.C.
 However, staffing levels and services including restroom and sanitation maintenance, trash collection, road maintenance, campground operations, and emergency operations will vary and are not guaranteed.

 - National Parks and Monuments could close at any time.
 If visitor access becomes a safety, health or resource protection issue (weather, road conditions, resource damage, garbage build-up to the extent that it endangers human health or wildlife, etc.), the area must be closed.